palladius/clouddeploy-platinum-path/README.md

 * Promotion DEV -> STAGING.
 This is a second BUILD which also executes `make test` in the `app/MYAPP` folder.

 * *For picky people*.
-Note that in the real world, the promotion from DEV to STAGING wouldn't happen after Unit Tests (rather integration tests), but for this demo I wanted as many releases out as possible with minimal manual intervention, so I did it this way.
+Note that in the real world, the promotion from DEV to STAGING wouldn't probably happen after Unit Tests (rather integration tests), but for this demo I wanted as many releases out as possible with minimal manual intervention, so I did it this way.
 In a real scenario, a failed `make test` would prevent the DEV release altogether.

 ## Deploy philosophy